bobbybudnick/SFS-Infrastructure/README.md

 Caused by /etc/rc.local not having & on end of script

 39. Proxmox SSH login failures
-permitrootlogin option in ssh config had somehow been changed
+permitrootlogin option in SSH config had somehow been changed
 Now changed back and it works fine

 40. Multi WAN script potential failures - Unsolved